planety/prologue/README.md

 ### Notes(important)

-1. If you use Linux or MacOS, you can use `--threads:on` to enable multi-threads HTTP server.
+1. If you use Linux or MacOS, you can use `--threads:on` to enable the multi-threads HTTP server.

-2. If you use windows and want to use multi-threads HTTP server, make sure use latest Nim devel version, and enable `--threads:on`.
-In this situation, you can use `usestd` to use `asynchttpserver`.
+2. If you use windows and want to use multi-threads HTTP server, make sure use latest Nim devel version and enable `--threads:on`.
+In this situation, you can use `-d:usestd` to use `asynchttpserver`.

 3. Notes that multi-threads may be slower than single-thread!